sorae42/Simply-Gensokyo/README.md

 # Added
 - BGAs for title screen.
 (See attribution.txt for a list of links lead to the original artworks and resources.)
 - New Combo font: DF POPコン W12 (Windows Era TH Font)
+- Small character dancing during gameplay. (with the ability to add custom characters)

 # Modified/Removed
 - UI and English strings are modified.
 Other languages are remains untouched.